 - Please note that listing courses on your learning agreement does NOT mean you will be automatically registered for and/or accepted into these courses.
 Please use Trier University's online platfrom PORTA to register for classes during the registration periods listed there (if you already have a Trier University email address), or email the relevant lecturer if you have missed the registration periods.

 - These documents list the classes which are open to all incoming exchange students

-Exchange students who are not English native-speakers should not attend Master’s level classes in Trier.
-Exceptions may be made in individual cases – students should contact the individual lecturer(s) of the class(es) they are interested in.
+Most exchange students do not attend Master’s level classes in Trier which is why they are not listed here.
+Exceptions can be made in individual cases, where the student can certify C1 level in English.
+Classes can be found on our online catalogue (Porta).
+Students should contact the individual lecturer(s) of the class(es) they are interested in.

 - Participating in a class means attending the weekly lesson, as well as completing the preparation and assessment tasks.
 All class types (e.g. lecture, language class, seminar) meet for 90 minutes once per week.
 Some classes are listed as having more than one ‘group’, but students only need to attend one group of each class, i.e. one lesson of each class per week.